SanjeevKGupta/example-mesh-rhsi-hello-world/mesh/rhsi/hello-world/publish/README.md

 ##################################
 ```
 #### ENV open horizon
 The Hybrid Cloud Mesh - RHSI implementation uses open-horizon (an OSS) to deploy RHSI (skupper) pods.
-Following ENVs relate with that.
+Following ENVs relate with that and needs to be obtained from `agent-install.cfg` file after agent is installed

 **File:** env-app-hzn
 ```